sjsu-library/unionist/_items/unionist--text-0210.md

   his mind was in darkness.
 Would he do it now?
 No. Neither would<br>  the church now receive it.
 Why?
-Because the light of the temperance<br>  reformation has burst forth.<br></p><p>  Christians! who have promised supreme obedience to Him, that
-  :tasted death for<br>  every man,: and more for the rich man, who, in a superb dress, rides in a<br>  superb carriage, to a superb church, to worship in superb style, than for the<br>  poor African, who pulls cotton in the “fields of Alabama, and naked as in the<br>  hour of birth, trembles under the blasts of mid winter”—on
+Because the light of the temperance<br>  reformation has burst forth.<br></p><p>  Christians! who have promised supreme obedience to Him, that tasted death for<br>  every man,: and more for the rich man, who, in a superb dress, rides in a<br>  superb carriage, to a superb church, to worship in superb style, than for the<br>  poor African, who pulls cotton in the “fields of Alabama, and naked as in the<br>  hour of birth, trembles under the blasts of mid winter”—on